 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
-The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
-Both the mortgage portfolio and the Notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.
+The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar; where this is not possible the Company uses a derivative financial instrument to mitigate interest rate risk.
+The Notes issued by the Company and the GIC account are exposed to cash flow interest rate risk as they carry a floating interest rate that is reset as market rates change.